hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 ## redux-form

-When it comes to form, usually it's very complicated using react.
-However, redux-form ease the pain. here is a complete example of how a form could be handled together with redux-form.
+When it comes to form, usually it's very complicated with React.
+However, redux-form ease the pain.

+here is a complete example of how a form could be handled together with redux-form.
 I won't be going through the details in redux-form usages

 ```jsx